 - Ask questions about how the diagnosis was made, why other conditions were ruled out, and possible treatments.

-Contact Berkowitz and Hanna LLC to Discuss Your Emergency Room Error Case
+Contact Our Trusted Attorneys to Discuss Your Emergency Room Error Case

-If you or a loved one suffered serious injuries due to mistakes in the emergency room, Berkowitz and Hanna LLC’s medical malpractice attorneys can provide compassionate, yet aggressive, legal help so you can protect your legal rights and seek fair compensations for the injuries suffered due to emergency room errors.
+If you or a loved one suffered serious injuries due to mistakes in the emergency room, our skilled medical malpractice lawyers can provide compassionate, yet aggressive, legal help so you can protect your legal rights and seek fair compensations for the injuries suffered due to emergency room errors.
 To find out if you have a claim, contact us today by calling (866) 479-7909 or by sending us a case evaluation form through our contact us page.